 It was our second visit.
 We had just completed the Torres del Paine trek in Chile and hitchhiked back to El Chalten.
 Bad weather had made our last visit difficult.
 This time the weather was incredible.

 We spent three days wandering through trees, up streams, and around mountains.
-The weather was perfect, almost ominously still.
-It was a sharp contrast from the variably and windy Patagonian weather to which we had become accustomed.
+The famous winds of Patagonia were almost ominously still.
+It was a sharp contrast to the Patagonian weather we had become accustomed to.
 The lenga trees (southern beech) were at the final stages of their autumnal color change.
-Their leaves are tiny, about the size of a thumbnail, but in mass they lit up the landscape in brilliant hues of orange red.
-It was as if a forest fire had frozen under the mountains.
+Their tiny leafs, about the size of a thumbnail, lit up the landscape in brilliant oranges and reds, almost like a frozen wildfire.

 The experience left us feeling like we had been invited to an exclusive private party.
+Our seven weeks in Patagonia had been a lesson in the importance of patience.
+These few days were our reward.
 We had encountered few other hikers.
-Conditions like these only come along once or twice in a decade and the rarity of what we were seeing was very apparent to us.
-Our seven weeks in Patagonia had reminded us of the importance of patience and endurance, and these few days were our reward.
+Conditions like these only come along once or twice in a decade.
+The rarity of what we were seeing was apparent to us.
 The scenery was among the finest we have seen anywhere.

-We left southern Patagonia two days later.
-A windstorm kicked in as we walked to the bus and the tiny lenga leaves, that had so marvelously decorated the hillsides, took flight.
-The for a few minutes they shimmered in the air, then their vibrant color was washed away from the landscape.
+As we were leaving southern Patagonia, just two days after our trek, a windstorm kicked up.
+As we walked to the bus tiny lenga leafs flew past us.
+They had so marvelously decorated the hillsides just hours before, now the trees were bare.
 We had witnessed their final brilliance.
-We staggered into the bus station, our backpacks like sails in the wind.
+The winds must have wanted to make up for their rest days and we staggered into the bus station, our backpacks like acting like sails.
 I looked up to the mountains one last time.
 Dark clouds swirled and the peaks slowly disappeared.
 Southern Patagonia was closed for the season, it was time to leave.